flyteorg/flyte/docs/flyte_agents/developing_agents.md

 BaseSensor is a specialized abstraction built on top of the agent framework in Flyte.
 It is designed to simplify the process of adding sensors to Flyte workflows.
-You only need to implement the poke method, which checks whether a specific condition is met

 ```python
 from flytekit.sensor.base_sensor import BaseSensor